Cancer survivor: Definitions and alternatives

-The National Coalition for Cancer Survivorship (NCCS) pioneered the definition of survivor as being any person diagnosed with cancer, from the time of initial diagnosis until his or her death.
-This definition of "survivor" includes people who are dying from untreatable cancer.
+The National Coalition for Cancer Survivorship (NCCS) pioneered the definition of survivor as being any person diagnosed with cancer, from the time of initial diagnosis until their death.
+This definition of survivor includes people who are dying from untreatable cancer.
 NCCS later expanded the definition of survivor even further to include family, friends and voluntary caregivers who are "impacted by the survivorship experience" in any way.
+Part of the goal in promoting survivorship was to stop using the older, more discouraging label cancer victim.

-The US National Cancer Institute's Office of Cancer Survivorship uses a variant of this expanded definition.
+The US National Cancer Institute's Office of Cancer Survivorship uses a definition that focuses on identifying people with a medical history that includes any form of cancer, regardless of their self-identification with the word survivor.

 The word survivor is a loaded term.
 Within the breast cancer culture, survivorship is conferred upon women and men who are perceived as having had emotional or physical trauma, even if their breast cancer was a non-life-threatening pre-cancerous condition like LCIS or DCIS.
 The term tends to erase and degrade people who are dying of incurable cancer.
 This idea of survivorship emphasizes and values longevity of life after diagnosis, while overlooking issues of quality of life.

 Some people reject the term survivor as being a narrow conceptualization of highly variable human experiences.
 Alternatives include alivers and thrivers, which put emphasis on living as well as possible, despite limitations and disability.
 A third term, the diers, is used by some terminally ill patients who reject the claim that dying is part of survivorship or should be covered up with inappropriately optimistic language.

 The term previvor has been used to describe unaffected carriers.
 Unaffected carriers, or previvors, are those who have not been diagnosed with cancer, but who know that they are likely to develop cancer due to certain genetic mutations that form a known cancer syndrome.
 They have survived the predisposition, or higher risk, of cancer.
 As such, this is the first generation in human history who, armed with information about a predisposition to a cancer after opting into DNA testing, can make informed choices prior to cancer diagnosis.
-The typical previvor has tested positive for a BRCA mutation, learned that she is at high risk for developing breast cancer and ovarian cancer, and is attempting to manage that risk through a combination of increased surveillance through mammograms, breast MRIs, pelvic ultrasounds, oophorectomy, bilateral mastectomy, and other medical procedures.
-There has been much controversy over the term previvor, due to the fact that the name compares these healthy women to people who have already been diagnosed with cancer.
+The typical previvor has tested positive for a BRCA mutation, learned that she is at high risk for developing breast cancer and ovarian cancer, or he is at high risk of developing prostate or male breast cancer, and is attempting to manage that risk through a combination of increased surveillance through mammograms, breast MRIs, pelvic ultrasounds, oophorectomy, bilateral mastectomy, PSA testing, MRI, and other medical procedures.
+There has been controversy over the term previvor, because the name compares these healthy women to people who have already been diagnosed with cancer.